Effective corporate governance is essential to the success of our business.

-Over many years, NEXT has successfully grown its business and created significant shareholder value against the backdrop of a challenging external environment.
+Over many years, NEXT has successfully grown its business and created significant shareholder value against the backdrop of a challenging and changing external environment.
 This is the ultimate measure of our success and reflects our strong corporate governance structure and the stable, effective management team we have in place.
 We remain committed to the robust approach to governance which has served the business well.

-The Group complied throughout the year under review with the provisions set out in the UK Corporate Governance Code and the UK FSA Disclosure and Transparency Rules.
+The Group complied throughout the year under review with the provisions set out in the UK Corporate Governance Code and the UK FCA Disclosure and Transparency Rules.
 Disclosures required by DTR7.2.6 with regard to share capital are presented in the 'Share capital and major shareholders' and 'Additional information' sections of the Directors' Report.

 Board composition and succession